Eridon/first-websites/README.md

 # Contributions

 If you would like to contribute to this repository, feel free to submit a pull request or reach out to me directly.
 Any and all contributions are welcome!

-# License

-This repository is licensed under the MIT License.
-Feel free to use any of the code in this repository for your own projects.